DEPI-Projectt/Graduation-Project/reports/project_details.md

 ---
 ## 4.Functional Requirements

-⦁	Show passenger count per train and station.
+- Show passenger count per train and station.
-⦁	Allow users to filter data by station, day, or ticket type.
+-	Allow users to filter data by station, day, or ticket type.
-⦁	Display average delays per train or per route.
+-	Display average delays per train or per route.
-⦁	Generate charts and tables automatically based on available data.
+-	Generate charts and tables automatically based on available data.

 ---
 ## 5. Non-Functional Requirements

-⦁	Interface must be clear and user-friendly for non-experts.
+-	Interface must be clear and user-friendly for non-experts.
-⦁	Compatible across devices (laptop, tablet, mobile).
+- Compatible across devices (laptop, tablet, mobile).
-⦁	Ensure secure and accessible data storage for future analysis.
+-	Ensure secure and accessible data storage for future analysis.

 ---
 ## 6. User Stories

+Details to be added later.

 ---
 ## 7. Case Cases

+Details to be added later.

 ---